Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Introduction

-The optimality of anchor geometry is closely related to the field of \textit{optimal experimental design}~\cite{pukelsheim2006optimal}, where scalar functions of the Cramér Rao Lower Bound (CRLB) matrix, derived from the Fisher Information Matrix (FIM), are optimized to achieve desired localization accuracy.
-There are three basic approaches - {\em A-optimality} which minimizes the trace of the CRLB matrix \cite{ho2008sensor,sadeghi2020optimal,xu2021optimal,sahu2022optimal,wu2023optimization,aubrytsp2023,fatima2024optimal,zhang2025optimal,xu2025optimal}, {\em D-optimality} \cite{mengoptimal2013,sadeghi2020optimal,sahu2022optimal,aubrytsp2023} which minimizes the determinant of the CRLB matrix and {\em E-optimality} \cite{sadeghi2020optimal,sahu2022optimal,fatima2024optimal} which minimizes the largest eigenvalue of the CRLB matrix.
-Optimization frameworks that optimize anchor geometry over all three criteria have been proposed, in particular \cite{sadeghi2020optimal} shows all three criteria to be equivalent for their formulation that assumes distance-independent path loss, while \cite{sahu2022optimal} extends this to include distance dependent path loss.
+The optimality of anchor geometry is closely related to the field of \textit{optimal experimental design}~\cite{pukelsheim2006optimal}, where scalar functions of the CRLB matrix, derived from the FIM, are optimized to achieve desired localization accuracy.
+There are three basic criteria: {\em A-optimality} which minimizes the trace of the CRLB matrix \cite{ho2008sensor,sadeghi2020optimal,xu2021optimal,sahu2022optimal,wu2023optimization,aubrytsp2023,fatima2024optimal,zhang2025optimal,xu2025optimal}, {\em D-optimality} \cite{mengoptimal2013,sadeghi2020optimal,sahu2022optimal,aubrytsp2023} which minimizes the determinant of the CRLB matrix and {\em E-optimality} \cite{sadeghi2020optimal,sahu2022optimal,fatima2024optimal} which minimizes the largest eigenvalue of the CRLB matrix.
+Optimization frameworks that optimize anchor geometry over all three criteria have been proposed, in particular \cite{sadeghi2020optimal} shows all three criteria to be equivalent for their formulation that assumes distance-independent path loss, while \cite{sahu2022optimal} extends this to include distance-dependent path loss.